Hey everyone!

 Guess what, we’ve also added a way to natively put text labels onto an axis.

-The TextLabelProvider provides text labels rather than numeric.
+The TextLabelProvider provides text labels rather than numerics.
 Specify text labels as an array with a mapping and our library displays them on the axis.
 This also features a rudimentary word wrapping algorithm for long labels.

 17. Hit Test Improvements